CogentRedTester/mpv-file-browser/README.md

-    key             the key to bind the command to - same syntax as input.conf command         a json array of commands and arguments filter          optional - run the command on just a file or folder parser          optional - only run in directories parsed by the given parser multiselect     optional - command is run on all selected items (default false) multi-type      optional - type of multi-command to send (default repeat) delay           optional - time to wait between sending repeated multi-selected commands append-string   optional - string to insert between items in appended multi-select commands (default " ")
+    key             the key to bind the command to - same syntax as input.conf command         a json array of commands and arguments name            optional - name of the script-binding in the form file_browser/dynamic/custom/[name] filter          optional - run the command on just a file or folder parser          optional - only run in directories parsed by the given parser multiselect     optional - command is run on all selected items (default false) multi-type      optional - type of multi-command to send (default repeat) delay           optional - time to wait between sending repeated multi-selected commands append-string   optional - string to insert between items in appended multi-select commands (default " ") passthrough     optional - force or ban passthrough behaviour (see below)

 Example:
 ```